-The world has become increasingly concerned about the disappearing honeybee populations – but now, researchers may have just created an easy, downloadable piece of software that can be used by amateur and professional enthusiasts alike to save bee species worldwide.
+Amid increasingly concern about the disappearing honeybee populations, researchers are creating an easy, downloadable app that may be used by amateur and professional enthusiasts alike to help monitor bee species worldwide.

-“Causes of pollinator decline are complex and include diminishing flower resources, habitat loss, climate change, increased disease incidence and exposure to pesticides, so pinpointing the driving forces remains a challenge,” said researcher Candace Galen.
 “For more than 100 years, scientists have used sonic vibrations to monitor birds, bats, frogs and insects.
-We wanted to test the potential for remote monitoring programs that use acoustics to track bee flight activities.”
+We wanted to test the potential for remote monitoring programs that use acoustics to track bee flight activities,” said researcher Candace Galen.

-Basically, farmers and backyard honeybee fans can use the software to check up on the amount of honeybees and pollination activity in their area and react accordingly, based on the readings.
+Basically, farmers and backyard honeybee fans will be able to use the software to check up on the numbers of honeybees and pollination activity in their area and react accordingly, based on the readings.

 “Eavesdropping on the acoustic signatures of bee flights tells the story of bee activity and pollination services,” said Galen.
 “Farmers may be able to use the exact methods to monitor pollination of their orchards and vegetable crops and head off pollination deficits.
 Finally, global ‘citizen scientists’ could get involved, monitoring bees in their backyards.”

-Galen’s team is currently working on creating a downloadable smartphone app that will detect and record the buzzing of bees and calculate the status of the local population based on the buzz activity, giving every smartphone user a valuable tool in their quest to care for the pollinators.
+Galen’s team is currently working on creating a downloadable smartphone app that will detect and record the buzzing of bees and calculate the status of the local population based on the buzz activity, giving every user a valuable tool in their quest to care for the pollinators.